 - Even fewer people will get what are, in some ways, the even better jobs on offer at highly selective liberal arts colleges (Williams, Wellesley, Amherst, etc).

 - The limiting factor for almost all programs outside of the community college sector is research productivity.
-Teaching quality is hardly universal but most programs don’t want excellence—competence is more desirable (and sustainable).
-And teaching competence is, in fact, becoming pretty common.
+Teaching quality is hardly universal but most programs don’t want excellence: competence is more desirable (and sustainable).
+And teaching competence is, in fact, becoming pretty common; it will not distinguish you for having it but it may disqualify you if you don’t.